Blog

 Chlorenchyma

 The mesophyll part of the leaves contains chlorenchyma.
-Chloroplast can be found in these parenchymal cells.
+Chloroplasts can be found in these parenchymal cells.
 Furthermore, these cells can be discovered in the immature plant cortex of the plant’s stem.
 Multiple intercellular gaps are present in these cells, which are loosely packed.
-The stem and aerial roots of plants get their green color from chlorenchyma cells.
+The stem and aerial roots of plants obtain their green colour from chloroplasts, not chlorenchyma cells.
 The job of these parenchymal cells is to manufacture food through the process of photosynthesis.

 Aerenchyma

 The parenchymal tissues are most commonly seen in aquatic plants, where they help the plants maintain their buoyancy.
-These parenchymal cells are loosely packed cells with wide intercellular gaps where air holes or air pockets exist, providing the plant with the necessary buoyancy.
+These parenchymal cells are loosely packed, with wide intercellular gaps that allow for the presence of air holes or air pockets, providing the plant with the necessary buoyancy.
 The plant can also use the gases (oxygen or carbon dioxide) trapped in the aerenchyma.

 Prosenchyma

 These types of parenchymal cells are usually found in the vascular tissues of plants.
-These cells characteristically possess pointed end and are elongated narrow cells.
+These cells characteristically possess pointed ends and are elongated, narrow cells.

 Medullary parenchyma